"She was so kind, caring, and calm. Hiring Julie is one of the best decisions we ever made!" - Sasha Lewis Asumaa

 - She got married when she was 20 years old and has never lived on her own.

 - She loves sparkles, leopard print, and anything in hot pink, and has a huge collection of clothes in those patterns and colors!

 How did you discover your passion of being a doula?
 My first birth, almost 8 years ago, was an unmedicated water birth and I had a doula with me each step of the way.
 She kept me so focused and encouraged through it all and helped me achieve the birth that I wanted.
 After discovering what birth really was for myself and the euphoric feeling of elation after birthing that way, I began to think more about how I could help other people achieve this same goal and know their options when it comes to childbirth.

 How do you involve my partner during labor?
 How involved you want your partner to be during your labor is up to you.
 There are always ways of incorporating two people into the role of supporting you as you labor on.
 Giving sips of water, wiping your brow with a cool cloth, massaging you and simply giving you words of comfort and encouragement are great ways your partner can stay involved.

 How do you feel about the use of pain medication during labor?
 Everyone is different and so is each labor, and sometimes pain management through medication is necessary to get through birth.
 If your goal is to have an unmedicated birth, I'm going to encourage and support you to stick with that, but if you are open to using medication and want that type of birth, I'm not going to stand in your way.
 It's all about knowing your options and researching the pros and cons of each.
 That is something I can also help you determine during our meetings and come up with a birth plan that you are comfortable with.

 What differentiates our doula agency from the others?
 Our team is a tight knit group of professionals that stays in frequent contact with each other.
 We attend various trainings throughout the year to further our knowledge to better serve our community.
-By working as team rather than individuals, we provide the best back up care for each other and support in every type of birth situation.
+By working as team rather than as individuals, we provide the best back up care for each other and support in every type of birth situation.